 the credit management process is known to be the front-facing step of the OTC process.
 For orders where credit is applicable, the customers who placed the order for the first time should be directed to the credit approval process.
 The credit management system must be able to choose eligible customers for approved credit.

 at this stage, the order is prepared to be shipped to the customer.
 In case of a service order, an appointment for service is scheduled at this stage.
-In case of physical goods to be delivered, the inventory personnel must be informed of the details of the order to proceed with fulfillment and shipping.
+In case of physical goods are to be delivered, the inventory personnel must be informed of the details of the order to proceed with fulfillment and shipping.
 For delivery of services, access is granted for the service ordered.

 for successful shipping of the order logistics and shipping arrangements come into play.
 Well-regulated logistics ensure that products/services are delivered on time without any compromise on performance standards.
 The design department needs to be informed about the shipping details.
 The audit must be done at this stage of the order to cash audit program.

-the next step in the o2c cycle is customer invoicing.
+The next step in the o2c cycle is customer invoicing.
 The customer receives an invoice with complete details of the order along with discount and tax information.

-upon receiving the invoice, the customer clears the payment.
+Upon receiving the invoice, the customer clears the payment.
 Ideally, the customer should be presented with multiple payment options like electronic fund transfer, debit, or credit card payments.
 The OTC cycle in accounts receivable must be reviewed for outstanding dues or discrepancies in payments.
 In case of discrepancies, the revised invoice needs to be shared with the customer.

 the received payments must be recorded against designated timelines.
-All past due accounts must be regularly reviewed to avoid lapses and cash deficits.
+All past-due accounts must be regularly reviewed to avoid lapses and cash deficits.

 Reporting and data management:

-the order to cash (o2c) process is complete once the payment is logged into the accounting books as accounts receivable against the raised order.
+The orders to cash (o2c) process is complete once the payment is logged into the accounting books as accounts receivable against the raised order.
 OTC journal entries need to be recorded for the audit trail.